shizmob/pydle/README.md

 API
 ---

-**pydle**

-`featurize(*bases)`: create a client base class out of the given feature classes with a proper method resolution order.
-See the FAQ for details.

 **pydle.Client**

 `Client(nickname, fallback_nicknames=[], username=None, realname=None)` - construct a client. if `username`/`realname` are not given, they will be constructed from the nickname.